tanakrit-d/Appium-Swipe-Actions/README.md

 #### Android

 If you would like to see the pointer interactions and coordinates, this can be enabled on a device level in `Settings > Developer Options > Pointer location`

+## Acknowledgements

+- [mmonfared](https://github.com/mmonfared) for his blog on writing a zoom function